Fountains & Statuary Warranty & Care

 3) Periodic re-leveling, especially during the first year, may be required if your ground settles.
 Failure to maintain a level fountain will result in a fountain that does not run correctly and could lead to the fountain toppling over, damaging the piece and/or the surroundings.

 4) Your fountain must have water in it to run correctly and protect the pump and will likely need to be filled throughout the week.
 Do not run in excessive wind.
 We specify all of our fountains with mag-drive pumps which are more forgiving.
 However, the best pump in the world will eventually burn up if allowed to run dry.
 Use of timers is not recommended unless an auto fill system is installed.
 Use of an inside switch or remote control is recommended.
 Turn the fountain on and observe the water level.
 If needed add more water before running it again.
 Furthermore, to extend the life of your pump, don’t run your fountain 24/7.
 Run it only when you are there to enjoy it.

 3) Cover the fountain with an approved fountain cover sold by our store.
 Note that an approved fountain cover has the ability to breathe.
 Trash bags and plastic tarps are known to cause freeze damage as they retain moisture against the piece, are unsightly and not recommended.
 Periodically monitor the status of your cover the ensure that it does not sag into the fountain allowing water to enter the bowls.
 This is particularly import during periods of heavy snow as the weight of the snow may collapse the cover inward allowing water to accumulate in your fountain which may result in freeze damage or cracking of the bowls.

-5) Birdbaths may be brought inside for the winter, or the top may be flipped over to shed water.
+5) Birdbaths may be brought inside for the winter, covered, or the top may be flipped over to shed water.

 6) Statues with a propensity to hold water must be protected or taken inside to avoid freeze damage.